Wins for Workers: Legislation and Policy We Helped Get Passed

 Throughout the previous administration, we saw a continual weakening of workers’ rights at the hands of the National Labor Relations Board and its general counsel, Peter Robb.
 In moves large and small, they chipped away at our bargaining ability, gave more power to companies, and generally weakened unions.
 As one of the current President’s first moves on Inauguration Day, he forced Robb to vacate the post.[4]
 Since then, the President appointed a new general counsel and additional board members with union backgrounds.
 Their work is rebalancing the Board away from pro-corporate interests and toward workers’ rights.[5],[6] The NLRB has been underfunded for years while their caseload grows.
 Our union helped secure more federal funding in 2022 so more work can be done to protect workers.[7]

-Lower prescription drug costs ahead.
+Lower prescription drug costs.

 For the first time, the federal government is negotiating for lower drug prices for seniors on Medicare thanks to the Inflation Reduction Act of 2022 (IRA).
 Other benefits of the law include inflation caps for Medicare prescription drugs, improvements to prescription benefits, and a cap of $35 for insulin.
 The law also prevented a premium spike for Affordable Care Act enrollees.[8]